Things bad begun make strong themselves by ill?

 What changes a man from being his country’s hero to its most loathed and dreaded murderer?
 Ambition?
 Sorcery?
 Fate – or simply innate evil?

 One of Shakespeare’s most perfectly crafted plays explores one man’s terrifying descent to tyranny.
-The Sir John Mills Theatre brings you close to the man and his mania in a brutal and violent age.
+The Gallery Studio Theatre brings you close to the man and his mania in a brutal and violent age.